-Free UK charity policy templates to create your own safeguarding, health and safety at work, data protection (GDPR) and other policies for charities required for compliance with Charity Commission guidance.
-Follow the instructions below to login and download any of our 60+ downloadable free charity policy templates, including those less easy to find, such as anti money laundering, privacy, and internal financial controls policy templates.
+Free UK charity policy templates to create your own safeguarding, internal financial control, health and safety at work, data protection (GDPR) and other policies for charities required for compliance with Charity Commission guidance.
+Follow the instructions below to login and download any of our 60+ downloadable free charity policy templates, including those less easy to find, such as anti money laundering, and privacy.

 The most recently added are in italics.